- Chart

 Strengths

-- Strong relationships with panel makers.
+- Established relationships with major display panel manufacturers and OEMs.

 Weaknesses